salEZY/Polazak-BE/README.md

 npm start
 ```

-First command installs all the dependencies(only needs to be executed once!), and the second one starts the server.
+First command installs all of the dependencies(only needs to be executed once!), and the second command starts the server.

 Server is running at http://localhost:8080/

 API is connected with MongoDB Atlas.

+Every API endpoint was tested with Postman.

 All responses are in standardized JSON format: